Integrated Variational Fourier Features for Fast Spatial Modelling with Gaussian Processes: Integrated Fourier Features

 Now, if we calculate covariance matrices using the numerical approximation detailed above, and use this to evaluate the collapsed variational objective of \cref{eqn:vfe}, we no longer have a proper variational objective in the sense of \cref{eqn:vfe}.
 In order to distinguish the proper objective from our approximation, we introduce the notation $\mathfrak{F}$ for the approximate objective.

-In this section we show that the lower bound $\F$ and its approximation $\mathfrak{F}$ converge to $\Lcal$ at a reasonable rate as $M \to \infty $, for a broad class of covariance functions, showing that these features are efficient and produce good approximations for the purposes of hyperparameter optimisation.
+In this section we show that the approximation $\mathfrak{F}$ converges to $\Lcal$ at a reasonable rate as $M \to \infty $, for a broad class of covariance functions, showing that these features are efficient and produce good approximations for the purposes of hyperparameter optimisation.
 Since we no longer have the interpretation of reducing the KL between posterior processes, we provide additional results to give reassurance about the quality of the approximate posterior predictive distribution.

 Firstly, we subtly transform the features to simplify the analysis.
 Note that applying an invertible linear transformation $T$ to the features has no impact on inference or learning.
 That is, if we transform $u'$ with mean and covariance $\mu_{u'}, \Sigma_{u'}$ to $u=Tu'$, then $K_{u\mathfrak{f}} = \mathbb{E}[uf(x)^\top] = \mathbb{E}[Tu'f(x)^\top] = TK_{u'\mathfrak{f}}$, and similarly $K_{uu} = TK_{u'u'}T^*$.
 Then from \cref{eqn:qu} it follows that if we optimise after transforming, the optimal $\Sigma_{u}^{-1} = T^{-*} \Sigma_{u'}^{-1} T^{-1}$ and the optimal $\mu_u = T\mu_{u'}$, as would be expected from optimising before transforming.
 Furthermore the collapsed objective of \cref{eqn:vfe} and posterior predictive mean and covariance of \cref{eqn:predict} are left unchanged.